-13.2 Electronic Submission of Applications
+12.2 Electronic Submission of Applications

 Electronic submission of grant applications has become the most desired and more common method to submit a grant.
-For electronic submissions, it is important to inform GAD early in the grant development phase to ensure that departments are complying with all grant policies and procedures, including that the City's Authorized Official has registered the City as an approved applicant on the specified online grant application system, such as the System for Award Management (SAM.gov) and Grants.gov.
+For electronic submissions, it is important to inform GAD early in the grant development phase to ensure that departments are complying with all grant policies and procedures, including that the City's Authorized Official has registered the City as an approved applicant on the specified online grant application system.
 Departments must notify GAD of the website to be used for submission when the department is evaluating if the City will be submitting a grant application.
-In addition, GAD will work with the requesting Department to ensure all the required forms are part of the online application package.
+In addition, GAD will work with the requesting Department to ensure all the required forms are part of the online application packet.

-14.0 Grant-Funded Employment
+13.0 Grant-Funded Employment